airshipit/docs/doc/source/airship1/airship-1-flow.rst

 |vspace|

-3. Once pegleg has decrypted the secrets in the document set within an ephemeral jenkins pipeline, pegleg collect is called to assemble them all, and finally that is piped to the shipyard client which will publish them via REST API to a Shipyard API service running within the site.
+3. Once pegleg has decrypted the secrets in the document set within an ephemeral Jenkins pipeline, pegleg collect is called to assemble them all, and finally that is piped to the shipyard client which will publish them via REST API to a Shipyard API service running within the site.
 There are two scenarios under which Shipyard may be running in